1 The Valley is on the west bank near Luxor. You’ll probably have a place to sleep on the east bank, so you will have to cross the Nile to get to the Valley. You can have your taxi take a detour via the bridge, or you can take a boat across the river and take the taxi from there.

-# 1 The Valley is on the east bank near Luxor.
-You’ll probably have a place to sleep on the west bank, so you will have to cross the Nile to get to the Valley.
+# 1 The Valley is on the west bank near Luxor.
+You’ll probably have a place to sleep on the east bank, so you will have to cross the Nile to get to the Valley.
 You can have your taxi take a detour via the bridge, or you can take a boat across the river and take the taxi from there.

 # 2 We paid 70 EGP for the boat and 160 for the taxi.
 Our taxi waited at the Valley of the Kings and then brought us for 70 Egyptian pounds to the Hatshepsut Temple and 40 pounds to the Medinet Habu Temple.

 # 3 From the Nile to the Valley of the Kings you’ll pass the Menon Colossi.
 Have your taxi stop here to also visit these sights.
 The colossi are huge pharaoh statues and the only remnants of the death temple of one of the old pharaohs.
 Excavations are still being made here.
 Admission is free.

 # 4 Other monuments on the west bank are close by, such as the Hatshepsut Temple and the Medinet Habu Temple.
 I therefore recommend you to combine these highlights to create a day trip on the west bank.

 # 5 The queens are in the Valley of the Queens, also not far away.
 Apart from a few female pharaohs, the wives of the pharaohs are not in the Valley of the Kings.
 They have their own burial place: the Valley of the Queens.
 You can also visit them and that is not far away from the Valley of the Kings.

 # 6 Do not expect to have the tombs for yourself.
 It is one of the most popular places to visit in Egypt, so it is always busy.